-- Step 1 – Submit Application for Well Registration and deposits/fees to the District. ($200 refundable Well Report Deposit and a non-refundable $500 Well Registration Fee per well.)
+- Step 1 – Submit Application for Well Registration and deposits/fees to the District. (non-refundable $500 Well Registration Fee per well.)

 - Step 3 – Once the Application for Well Registration is approved or denied, the General Manager will inform the registrant in writing of the approval or denial, as well as whether the well meets the exemptions provided in the District’s Rules or whether it is subject to the metering, fee payment, permitting, and reporting requirements by phone, fax, or email.

 - Step 4 – A registrant has 120 days from the date of approval of its application to drill and complete the new well.
 Once drilling is complete, the driller’s completion report is due to the District within 60 days of completion.

 - Step 5 – Once the driller’s completion report is received by the District, the well registration process will be completed.

 Water Production Reports and Fees (Non-exempt wells only)

 The owner or operator of a non-exempt well must keep a log of the meter readings and pumpage so that it is available for inspection by the District at reasonable business hours.

 Water Production Reports shall be submitted to the District semi-annually.
 Deadlines for submission of these reports and applicable fees are August 1 and February 1 of each year.